yusuke366/redmine_export_with_journals/README.md

 A redmine plugin to export issues CSV with history.
 This is a fork of [this repository](https://github.com/shouta-dev/redmine_export_with_journals.git)

-The upstream's layout of csv is horizontal.So if many journals is included, csv file is get to be wider.
+The upstream's layout of csv is horizontal.So if many journals are included, csv file is get to be wider.
 This fork's layout of csv is vertical.

 Example